braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/campaigns_in_multiple_languages.md

 The text you enter after `{% else %}` will display to users who:
 - Have a language that was not selected in Step 2.
 - Have a language that is not supported by Braze.
-Braze supports all of the languages represented by [ISO 639-1 two letter codes][5].
+Braze supports all of the languages represented by [ISO 639-1 two-letter codes][5].
 - Have a device where the language is undetectable.
 (This is highly unlikely).
 A best practice is to enter text here that you think your users are most likely to understand.
 To ensure smooth delivery, you should always enter content after `{% else %}`.